Case study of a health diary mobile app enabling quick and easy access to a comprehensive range of health information.

 Gut check was a great learning experience of a start-to-end project where I was making decisions at every stage.

 This was an MVP case study.
-If given the opportunity to ship a higher fidelity prototype, I would expand the project with more user testing to discover edge cases, I would consider adding new features like goal setting and syncing to health records.
+If given the opportunity to ship a higher fidelity prototype, I would expand the project with more user testing to discover edge cases and would consider adding new features like goal setting and syncing to health records.
 An initial questionnaire for users to understand relevant health categories and patient health history would be implemented as well as a clinician interface where doctors could track patient diary data.
 Especially since this is health app with a wide user base, implementing ADA compliance would be necessary as well.